 Jarvis – Iron Man (2008)

-The Iron Man movie series replaces Tony Stark’s butler, Edwin Jarvis from the comic book series, with a supercomputer who speaks with a British accent.
-Furthermore, it’s one of the more recognizable computer names – J.A.R.V.I.S.
-It serves as a personal assistant, controls all home electronics, helps design and operate Iron Mask’s suits.
+The Iron Man movie series replaces Tony Stark’s butler, Edwin Jarvis, from the comic book series, with a supercomputer who speaks with a British accent.
+Furthermore, it has one of the more recognizable computer names—J.A.R.V.I.S.
+It serves as a personal assistant, controls all home electronics, and helps design and operate Iron Mask’s suits.
 If that’s not enough, it also offers expert advice on how to beat evil villains.

 Master Control Program (MCP) Tron (1982)